Does a POA Expire? Understanding Power of Attorney Validity and Lifespan

 State-Specific Rules on POA Expiry

-State laws dictate the duration and conditions under which a power of attorney (POA) expires.
+State laws dictate the duration and conditions a power of attorney (POA) expires.
 While the Uniform Power of Attorney Act (UPOAA) provides standardized guidelines, not all states have adopted it, leading to variations.

 • Adoption of UPOAA: 29 states, including Pennsylvania and Colorado, follow the UPOAA, dictating general rules on POA creation, revocation, and expiration.